Enterprise Vault remains the world’s leading on-premises email archive service.

 - Moving from an ‘unsatisfactory’ or obsolete archive into EV (virtually all third-party email archives and common email formats, including PST, EML, MSG and NSF files, are supported)

-- EV upgrades – using Transvault you can migrate EV versions as early as V5 to the latest release
+- EV upgrades – using Transvault you can migrate EV older versions to the latest release

 - EV storage moves to protect against obsolescence and lock-in (e.g. extraction from EMC Centera)